josemarqmt/personal-git-wiki/README.md

 ```

 - Merges changes made in another branch into the current branch
-> git merge use fast-forward or no fast-forward depending on the state of the branches being merged, but you can choose the merge method using --ff-only, --no-ff, --squash, --no-commit commands
+> git merge uses fast-forward or no fast-forward depending on the state of the branches being merged, but you can choose the merge method using --ff-only, --no-ff, --squash, --no-commit commands
 >
-> --ff-only -> Used for merge changes of a branch is ahead of the current branch "the branch ahead must share the previous commits that the current branch has in the same order"
+> --ff-only -> Used for merge changes of a branch is ahead of the current branch "The branch ahead must share the previous commits that the current branch has in the same order"
 >
-> --no-ff -> Used for merge two brands that have diverged, git creates a new commit copying the changes of the branch to be merged into the current branch
+> --no-ff -> Used for merging two brands that have diverged, git creates a new commit copying the changes of the branch to be merged into the current branch
 >
 > --squash -> add the changes of the branch to be merged into the staging area instead of automatically committing them "The parent commits are not referenced in the new commit and the history of the feature branch is lost in the main branch’s log"
 >
-> --no-commit -> same as --squash but history of both branches is preserved, performing a regular merge
+> --no-commit -> same as --squash but the history of both branches is preserved, performing a regular merge
 ```
 git merge <branch>